 It is the nature of the Prophetic duty to migrate.
 Prophets (alaihim solaatu was-salaam) were sent to nations when disharmony and gross injustice becomes a norm and habit in a nation.
 Prophets begin their call to re-establish harmony, peace and justice among their own people.

-It is an established pattern in Prophethood, that their message were denied, and their people turn against them – despite the fact that they were the most beloved among their people.
+It is an established pattern in Prophethood, that their messages were denied, and their people will turn against them – despite the fact that they were the most beloved among their people.

 When the odds turn against them, and they have exhausted all means to live and preach peacefully by their people – they will then be given the permission to leave and migrate.

-Our dear Prophet ﷺ lived in Makkah, the first 53 years of his life (according to his cousin Ibn Abbas (رضي الله عنه)).
-He was of such noble character that even his enemies (who wanted to murder him) could not deny.
-He was renowned and prominent, trustworthy and dependable as a businessman and arbitrator.
+Our dear Prophet ﷺ lived in Makkah, for the first 53 years of his life (according to his cousin Ibn Abbas رضي الله عنه).
+He was of such noble character that even his enemies could not deny his nobility and graciousness (even while they strove to murder him).
+He was also renowned and prominent, trustworthy and dependable as a businessman and arbitrator.

 The Prophet’s migration was a dangerous mission (read more here) that he journeyed with his best friend, Abu Bakr (رضي الله عنه).